-VIVAT, and therefore Proteq, wants to make our investments measurable in terms of its sustainable impact, thus we can steer on positive impact based on our insights with tangible targets.
-We do this via calculating the carbon emissions and water footprints of key investments funds of ACTIAM.
+We want to make our investments measurable in terms of its sustainable impact, so we can steer on positive impact based on our insights with tangible targets.
+We do this via calculating the carbon emissions and water footprints of key investment funds.

-ACTIAM does not wish to be involved in activities that cause serious environmental damage through pollution, biodiversity loss, or the depletion of natural resources.
-We seek guidance from the following instruments of international environmental norms and best practices, as well as environmental laws and regulations, when determining whether a company is in violation with our principles.
+VIVAT and its entities do not wish to be involved in activities that cause serious environmental damage through pollution, biodiversity loss, or the depletion of natural resources.
+We seek guidance from the following instruments of international environmental norms and best practices, as well as environmental laws and regulations, when determining whether a company is in violation with our principles:

-- Rio Declaration on Environment and Development, 1992 - > The Earth Charter, 2000 - > Principle 7 of the UN Global Compact - > IFC Performance Standards on Social & Environmental Responsibility - > The Paris Agreement under the UNFCCC, 2015
+- > Rio Declaration on Environment and Development, 1992; - > The Earth Charter, 2000; - > Principle 7 of the UN Global Compact; - > IFC Performance Standards on Social & Environmental Responsibility; - > The Paris Agreement under the UNFCCC, 2015 ; - > The Dutch Climate Agreement (Klimaatakkoord); - > OECD Guidelines; - > Montreal Agreement.

-Companies unwilling to phase out the most carbonintensive assets, products or processes could be in violation of our principles.
-Criteria to determine whether companies are in violation of our principles, as well as distinct best practice guidelines, are further specified in ACTIAM's position papers.
-For instance, ACTIAM does not invest in companies that have over 15% of their total revenue resulting from thermal coal.
+Companies unwilling to phase out the most carbon-intensive assets, products or processes could be in violation of our principles being the Fundamental Investment Principles and the Fundamental Material Drivers.
+Criteria to determine whether companies are in violation of our principles, as well as distinct best practice guidelines, are further specified in our position papers.
+For instance, we do not invest in companies that have over 15% of their total revenue resulting from thermal coal.
 Furthermore, our guidelines prohibit us from investing in companies involved in particularly harmful activities including mountaintop removal mining, riverine tailings disposal, illegal logging, and extraction activities in protected areas.
 Such areas include those covered by the International Union for the Conservation of Nature (IUCN) Protected Areas Categories I through IV, the 1972 UNESCO World Heritage Convention, and the 1971 Ramsar Convention on Wetlands.